Friends of Ngong Road

 Like other countries, Kenya is trying to manage the Delta variant.
 Within the slums of Nairobi, poor sanitation and overcrowded living conditions make social distancing impossible.
 Positivity rates rise and fall causing constant uncertainty which has brought about a renewed survival instinct in the Kenyan population.

-The Kenya Government and the Ministry of Health have instituted measures such as wearing masks outside of private homes to mitigate the spread of the variant and shorten the next wave.
+Kenya Government and Health Ministry enforce mask-wearing and more to curb variant spread, minimize next wave’s impact.
 A COVID-19 vaccine return to work policy for all civil servants has been implemented.
 Individuals in the government employ are required to be vaccinated so they can resume work physically and improve service delivery.
 The Kenyan military is required to get vaccinated, or they will not be paid.

 At NRCF, we are adopting a similar policy due to our work which involves interaction with students, families, donors, and other stakeholders.
 We are pleased that progress is being made as 75% have at least the first dose, most with the AstraZeneca vaccine.
 It’s our goal to have all staff fully vaccinated by year-end.
 Fortunately we have had only one student and three alumni be diagnosed with COVID-19.
 Two of those alumni work at Karibu Loo.
 The student and three alumni have all recovered.